risingwavelabs/risingwave/README.md

   * RisingWave does not provide low-level APIs in languages like Java and Scala, and does not allow users to manage internal states manually (unless you want to hack!). _For coding in Java, Python, and other languages, please consider using RisingWave's [User-Defined Functions (UDF)](https://docs.risingwave.com/docs/current/user-defined-functions/)_.
 * **No support for transaction processing**
   * RisingWave isn’t cut out for transactional workloads, thus it’s not a viable substitute for operational databases dedicated to transaction processing. _However, it supports [read-only transactions](https://docs.risingwave.com/docs/current/transactions/#read-only-transactions), ensuring data freshness and consistency.
 It also comprehends the transactional semantics of upstream database [Change Data Capture (CDC)](https://docs.risingwave.com/docs/current/transactions/#transactions-within-a-cdc-table)_.
-* **Not tailored for ad-hoc analytical queries**
-  * RisingWave's row store design is tailored for optimal stream processing performance rather than interactive analytical workloads.
-Hence, it's not a suitable replacement for OLAP databases.
-Yet, a reliable integration with many OLAP databases exists, and a collaborative use of RisingWave and OLAP databases is a common practice among many users.

 ## In-production use cases